KShivendu/blog/data/authors/default.md

 I work as a Software Engineer at [SuperTokens](https://github.com/SuperTokens) (YC 20) and have previously worked at [FamPay](https://fampay.in/) (YC 19).
 My past experience revolves around backend development, big data, DevOps, and Data science.
 I'm proficient with Python, Go, and JS.
 I'm deeply passionate about open source, big data, infrastructure.

 This year, I'm mentoring for Google Summer Of Code as well as Outreachy with [Software Heritage](https://softwareheritage.org/).
-Last year, I was a GSoC student at Software Heritage and developed a [search engine](https://archive.softwareheritage.org/) and a [query language](https://docs.softwareheritage.org/devel/swh-search/query-language.html) (accessible for beta users only) can search across metadata from 170M+ software repositories!
+Last year, I was a GSoC student at Software Heritage and developed a [search engine](https://archive.softwareheritage.org/) and a [query language](https://docs.softwareheritage.org/devel/swh-search/query-language.html) can search across metadata from 200M+ software repositories!

 🚀 Experience: